openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 release.

-Bootstrap detect the OpenShift Route automatically associated to the Pipelines as code controller service and uses this as endpoint for the created Github application.
+Bootstrap detect the OpenShift Route automatically associated to the Pipelines as code controller service and uses this as endpoint for the created GitHub application.

 You can use the `--route-url` flag to replace the OpenShift Route URL or specify